ferrocene/ferrocene/src/expressions.rst

 #. :dp:`fls_zLroZh43MOtN`
-   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, the :t:`division expression` evaluates to the quotient of the :t:`[operand]s`, following the rules of unsigned integer division for :t:`[unsigned integer type]s`, two's complement division for :t:`[signed integer type]s`, or floating-point division for :t:`[floating-point type]s`.
+   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, then the :t:`division expression` evaluates to the quotient of the :t:`[operand]s`, following the rules of unsigned integer division for :t:`[unsigned integer type]s`, two's complement division for :t:`[signed integer type]s`, or floating-point division for :t:`[floating-point type]s`.

    #. :dp:`fls_Q9dhNiICGIfr`
-      If unsigned integer division is performed and the :t:`right operand` is 0, the operation results in a :t:`panic`.
+      If unsigned integer division is performed and the :t:`right operand` is 0, then the operation results in a :t:`panic`.

    #. :dp:`fls_albbLSTYtmyq`
-      If two's complement division is performed and the :t:`right operand` is 0 or the result does not fit in the target type, the operation results in a :t:`panic`.
+      If two's complement division is performed and the :t:`right operand` is 0 or the result does not fit in the target type, then the operation results in a :t:`panic`.

 #. :dp:`fls_qd6ggdgq2hob`
    Otherwise, ``core::ops::Div::div(left_operand, right_operand)`` is invoked.